Gutters, Roofing

 Gutter replacement is generally a good idea during roof replacement.
 In cases where the gutters have been cared for properly, roof replacement is possible without removing the gutters.
 However, in gutter neglect cases, removing the gutters to repair damage to the roof structure is necessary before roof replacement.

 You may not be the first person to have lived in your home.
-If so, you might not have all the information on when you last replaced your roof or gutters.
+If so, you might not know when you last replaced your roof or gutters.
 A home inspection can help determine the condition of your roof or gutters.
-It’s highly recommended to get a professional home inspection.
-You should hire a professional to give you insights on minor warning signs that you might have missed that indicate your roof and gutters are too old.

-The easy tells of a worn-out home exterior are signs of wood rot, chipped or broken pieces to the siding, sagging gutters, and missing roof shingles.
-Broken and curling shingles are also a warning sign.
 One should also check for fungi growing on the roof, which will grow on the roof’s north side.
 Look for mold on wood roofs, look for bent or chipped metal on metal roofs, and keep an eye out for bowing, chipping, and uneven places.

 Do Roofers Replace Gutters?